KittyGiraudel/site/_posts/2020-09-09-writing-a-debug-script.md

 > `~/.nvm/nvm.sh` is not executable script, it is meant to be "sourced" (not run in a separate shell, but loaded and executed in the current shell context).

-I had to change strategies, and decided to keep things simple by checking whether the `$NVM_DIR` environment variable — installed by nvm — was empty or not.
+I had to change strategies, and decided to keep things simple by checking whether the `$NVM_DIR` environment variable—installed by nvm—was empty or not.

 ```js
 const exec = (command) => cp.execSync(command).toString().trim();